Cvolton/GMDprivateServer/README.md

 ### To-do list
 * A major overhaul of the friends system
-* GJP Check
-	* Moderator system revise
-* The markers in profiles
+* The notification counters in profiles
 * Searching levels
 	* Featured not being sorted by date anymore (!feature <position>)
 * Banning system
 	* Autoban
 * Custom Features
-	* Favorite levels (will be shown as a map pack)
+	* Favorite levels (not sure how to implement yet)
 * 2.01 and 2.1 features (future)
 	* !!!!!!!
 THE HASH !!!!!!!!!
 	* The new mod system